enarjord/passivbot/docs/index.md

 While the hardware requirements are very low, you may run into issues when running it on things like a Raspberry Pi.
 In case you do, please let us know so we can help out & improve the bot!

-Be aware that running an optimize on a long period may require a lot of memory.
-Since Passivbot acts on trade data (ticks) insteead of OHLCV data, the amount of memory is dependent on the amount of trades made in the selected time period.
+Be aware that running an optimize on a long period may require a lot of memory and CPU power.
+Since Passivbot acts on trade data (ticks) instead of OHLCV data, the amount of memory is dependent on the amount of trades made in the selected time period.
 If you want to optimize on BTC for the last 365 days, it will take significantly more memory than optimizing on a coin like BTS for example.

 !!!
 Warning
     It should be very possible to run multiple bots on a single machine.
-Be aware that you may run into other limitations like rate limiting of exchanges.
+Be aware however that you may run into other limitations like rate limiting of exchanges.

 ## Support